Cybersecurity

 Conclusion

 The education sector's appeal to cybercriminals makes understanding and addressing cybersecurity threats essential.
-Schools, universities, staff, and students must proactively protect against cyber threats.
+Schools, universities, staff, and students must proactively protect against cyber threats using advanced solutions like DNS filtering for schools.

 A collaborative effort to strengthen cybersecurity measures will ensure that education remains a safe space for learning and innovation rather than becoming a playground for cybercriminals.